SytHamMer/QuizzGame/README.md

 ## The goal of this project is to create a quizz app in Python.

 In this app we will have to kind of user:
- - Admin : who can create quizz
+ - Admin : who can create quizz.
- - User : Answer the quizz
+ - User : Answer the quizz.

 Some features are mandatory :
    - Be able to log up and log in
    - Save of results
    - Show good answers and score